serhandulger/COHORT_Analysis/README.md

 # Business Problem
 ########################################

-""" The company wants to see the retention rates and volume rates based on transaction period.
-Also, they want to determine the loyal clients whose repeatedly made purchases.
+The company wants to see the retention rates and volume rates based on transaction period.
+We will be helping them to determine the loyal clients whose repeatedly made purchases.

-We will be analyzing the average price metric and analyze if there are any differences in shopping patterns across time and cohorts.
+In addition, we will be analyzing the average price metric and analyze if there are any differences in shopping patterns across time and cohorts.
-"""

 ########################################
 # Dataset Story